CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 Prerequisites

-Make sure WooCommerce if configured with the following settings
+Make sure WooCommerce is configured with:

 * Dimension unit and weight unit (see WooCommerce > Settings > Products)
 * Currency (see WooCommerce > Settings > General)